 - 1. Earth - a.
-General description of the site (circle one): Flat, rolling, hilly, steep slopes, mountainous, other b.
-What is the steepest slope on the site (approximate percent slope)?
+General description of the site (circle one): Flat, rolling, hilly, steep slopes, mountainous, other .....

-All proposed work associated with the proposed project will be completed on the existing developed hatchery grounds.
-The general descriptions of the work sites are flat.
+All proposed work associated with the proposed project will be completed on the existing hatchery grounds.
+The general description of the work site is hilly and flat.